sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

 ![query-results.png](https://cdn.qwiklabs.com/6Tg8NeDNW1atHww0aGfo4j90xzYQxpmuPovo11xb9Co%3D)

-<ql-infobox>Cloud Armor security policies create logs that can be explored to determine when traffic is denied and when it is allowed, along with the source of the traffic.</ql-infobox>
+Cloud Armor security policies create logs that can be explored to determine when traffic is denied and when it is allowed, along with the source of the traffic.

 ## Congratulations!